karomei/trivia-website/README.md

 The other illustrations were from [UnDraw](https://undraw.co/), which allows for non-commercial use.

+### Fonts

+The fonts used were Montserrat, Open Sans and Courier New.
+Montserrat and Open Sans are a great font pair and Courier New was used because of the resemblance in the original QI icon.

 ## Wireframes

 The wireframes were created with [Figma](https://www.figma.com/) using desktop frame with 1440x1024 resolution and